About the programme

 Qualifications in research methods

-Applicants to the MSc in Global Development must prove that their qualifying Bachelor's degree contains a minimum of 15 ECTS credits in qualitative and/or quantitative research methods within the Social Sciences.
+Applicants to the MSc in Security Risk Management must prove that their qualifying Bachelor's degree contains a minimum of 15 ECTS credits in qualitative and/or quantitative research methods within the Social Sciences.

-Issues relating to Global Development can be studied from a number of different angles, and it is necessary to be familiar with both qualitative and quantitative ways of collecting and analyzing data when studying and working in the field.
+Issues relating to Security Risk Management can be studied from a number of different angles, and it is necessary to be familiar with both qualitative and quantitative ways of collecting and analyzing data when studying and working in the field.
 It is, thus, a requirement that applicants prove that they have qualifications within qualitative and/or quantitative research methods.
 This includes both research design and application of qualitative and/or quantitative research methods within the Social Sciences.

 The main requirement is that they provide knowledge of the characteristics of the different methods and how to apply the methods to study a given subject area.
 Moreover, they must document the ability to consider any given study or data set critically on the basis of the applied method of data collection and analysis.